garfix/nli-go/doc/remarks.md

+## 2017-09-13

+I have been writing some blogs about this on http://patrick-van-bergen.blogspot.nl/

+I wrestled with the fact that the database could return no results.
+In which case the 'preparation' should not be applied, because it would have to many unbound variables.
+This is very heavy on the database.
+I settled on a solution where a made the distinction between 'no-results' and 'some_results'.
+At least this will make the implementer think about the issue.

 ## 2017-05-06

 Added a cli command "nli" with two sub commands "answer" and "suggest" that produce JSON.
 Created a simple demo web app.